-Propecia (also known as Finasteride), is a tablet that’s taken daily to prevent hair loss in men who experience male pattern baldness.
+Propecia (also known as Finasteride), is a tablet that’s taken daily to prevent hair loss in men who experience androgenetic alopecia (or male pattern baldness ).
 While it can’t really reverse hair that’s already been lost, Propecia helps to slow down the effects of the condition considerably.

 So if you’re noticing your hair starting to thin or your hairline starting to recede, Propecia might just be the answer.